RawanAhmed444/Face-Recognition-Application/README.md

   - User-friendly PyQt interface for loading datasets, training, testing, and visualizing results.
   - Gallery view for mean face, eigenfaces, and recognition results.

-_All core face detection, PCA, and recognition algorithms are implemented from scratch, without using OpenCV for the main processing steps in Python._

 ---

 ## Project Structure